-- BA-6 form also shows deemed service months and miscellaneous compensation, such as taxable sickness payments.
-It does not show railroad service before 1937. - Additional service months may be deemed in some cases where an employee does not actually work in every month of the year. - The employee's compensation for the year, up to the tier II maximum, must exceed an amount equal to 1/12 of the tier II maximum multiplied by the number of service months actually worked. - An employee may never be credited with more than 12 service months in any calendar year. - BA-6 form reflects creditable military service, if the service was previously reported to the RRB. - Employees are encouraged to submit proofs of age and/or military service in advance of their actual retirement.
-This streamlines the benefit application process and prevents payment delays. - If an employee disagrees with any information on their BA-6 form, they should contact RRB field office.
+- Form BA-6 also shows deemed service months and miscellaneous compensation, such as taxable sickness payments.
+It does not show railroad service before 1937. - Additional service months may be deemed in some cases where an employee does not actually work in every month of the year. - The employee's compensation for the year, up to the tier II maximum, must exceed an amount equal to 1/12 of the tier II maximum multiplied by the number of service months actually worked. - An employee may never be credited with more than 12 service months in any calendar year. - Form BA-6 reflects creditable military service, if the service was previously reported to the RRB. - Employees are encouraged to submit proofs of age and/or military service in advance of their actual retirement.
+This streamlines the benefit application process and prevents payment delays. - If an employee disagrees with any information on Form BA-6, they should contact their local field office.
 An employee has 4 years to protest any discrepancies in the record.